What Does a Home Warranty Cost a Seller?

 Bottom line

 A sellers home warranty is a useful tool that can incentivize buyers.
-It can also provide the buyer peace of mind knowing that, at least for the first year they own their new home, the major systems and appliances are covered.
+It can also provide the buyer peace of mind knowing that, at least for the first year of home ownership, the major systems and appliances are covered.
 It can also help reduce stress for the seller since any issues that come up during the listing period will be repaired or replaced easily.

 Discuss the benefits of buying a sellers warranty with your real estate agent to decide whether it’s right for you.